 The average time to degree for students in the Doctoral Program in Sociology is between 5 and 7 years.
-The student “life cycle” is divided into three unique but interdependent stages: 1) coursework and qualifying exams in Social Theory and Medical Sociology; 2) Third Area Qualifying Examination; and 3) the Dissertation.
+The student “life cycle” is divided into two unique but interdependent stages: 1) coursework and qualifying exams in Social Theory, Medical Sociology and Quantitative and Qualitative Methods; and 2) the Dissertation.

 A. Coursework (to be completed in first two to three years)